CERTIFICATE in CHAPLAINCY (LEVEL 5)

 Chaplaincy skills are sought after in a range of settings, such as hospitals, schools, universities, the military, emergency services, prisons, and sports teams.
 Increasingly, employers and organisations recognise the need to provide wellbeing support to employees and associates, which provides further opportunities to Certificate in Chaplaincy graduates.

 Award upon completion: Certificate in Chaplaincy (Christian Ministry), leading to the New Zealand Certificate in Christian Studies (Level 5), Christian Ministry Strand (2771)

 NZQF Level: 5 - About NZQF Levels

 Length: One year part time.
-(Approx. 15 hours study commitment per week).
+(Approx. 15 study hours per week).

-Accreditation: Approval by the New Zealand Qualifications Authority is being sought.
+Accreditation: Approved by the New Zealand Qualifications Authority